Israel's geopolitical situation makes air transportation a vital factor in maintaining its connections with the rest of the world.

 XI THE YEAR IN REVIEW

-Ramon Airport will become Israel's second international airport (the other being Ben-Gurion Airport) and is designed to accommodate 2 million passengers a year.74 On 6 January 2019, in order to encourage airlines to operate at Ramon Airport, the Economics Committee of the Israeli Parliament (the Knesset) approved regulations proposed by the Minister of Transport, granting a three-year exemption from aviation fees at the airport.75 The volume of international passenger traffic passing through Israeli international airports is, therefore, expected to keep growing; the crowded Israeli airspace (which hosts extensive military activity and civilian flights) is expected to become even more crowded and shortage of landing and crossing permits is expected to continue.
-The pro-consumer tendency of the Israeli regulators and legislators is expected to continue and to evolve.
-A bill for the amendment of the ASL in favour of the passenger, including the grant of enforcement powers to the Consumer Protection and Fair Trade Authority, is pending approval.
-Also pending is a bill that would prohibit flight operators from charging a price for a one-way ticket exceeding the price charged by it for a return flight ticket for the same destination; The extent (if any) of the applicability of the Israeli CPL to foreign carriers is expected to be clarified by the district courts.76
+The pro-consumer tendency of the Israeli regulators and legislators is expected to resume once the covid-19 crisis is over.
+A bill for the amendment of the ASL in favour of the passenger, including the grant of enforcement powers to the Consumer Protection and Fair Trade Authority, is still pending approval.
+Also pending is a bill that would prohibit flight operators from charging a price for a one-way ticket exceeding the price charged by it for a return flight ticket for the same destination.
+Likewise, the extent (if any) of the applicability of the Israeli CPL to foreign carriers is expected to be clarified by the district courts.91

 1 Eyal Doron is a partner and Hugh Kowarsky is of counsel at S Horowitz & Co.